 Saute shallot, garlic and ginger in oil until fragrant, about 2-3 minutes.
 Add tomatoes and their juices.
 Add seasoned chicken, and all the spices – cayenne, cinnamon, coriander, cumin, paprika, fennel, dried fenugreek leaves, turmeric and graham masala and salt and sugar.

-Add ½ cup coconut milk and add 2-3 cups veggies like cauliflower florets if you like.
+Add the coconut milk and add 2-3 cups veggies like cauliflower florets if you like and a good stir.

 Set the Instant Pot -if using chicken breast, to pressure cook on high for 7 minutes (9 minutes for chicken thighs) and manually release ( throw a kitchen towel over the steam spout).
 Open the pot.
 At this point, stir in the remaining coconut milk if you like, and allow the chicken to “relax” and sauce to thicken a bit more.
 (It will thicken as it cools).
 If the sauce still seems too runny for your liking, you could thicken with a slurry of 1 tablespoon cornstarch mixed with 1 tablespoon water.
 If you happen to over reduce the sauce and it tastes too intense, you can soften it up with a little more coconut milk or plain yogurt to taste.
 Adjust salt and spice level to your liking.